psquared-dev/notes/mongodb.md

 ---

-To drop the database
+To drop the database:

 ```js
 db.drop()
 ```

-to drop the collection
+To drop the collection:

 ```js
 db.collectionName.drop()